Steep Creeking Adventures in Corsica

 The French island of Corsica is located in the Mediterranean Sea off the south coast of France just north of the island of Sardinia.
 Famed for being the birth place of Napoleon Bonaparte, it is know to those seeking adventure as the most mountainous island in the Mediterranean.
 Home to the north-south, 170km GR20 walking trail, described by the outdoor writer Paddy Dillon as “one of the top trails in the world”.
 It is also a popular summer destination for tourists seeking pristine white beaches and soaring temperatures.

-However the main attraction for our group were the countless white water gems nestled in the mountains that dominate Corsica’s landscape.
+The main attraction for our group were the countless white water gems nestled in the mountains that dominate Corsica’s landscape.
 Corsica’s rivers offer crystal clear waters, often in brilliant sunshine.
 The difficulties range from medium volume grade III to full on low volume grade V. The rivers are also much longer and continuous than in other paddling destinations, meaning it is not uncommon to be on a river for 4 or 5 hours at a time.
 The rapids are characterised by large boulder gardens often containing dangerous siphons and undercuts which prompt a physical and mental challenge.

 For an experienced kayaker Corsica offers an exciting and rewarding set of whitewater puzzles in stunning scenery.
 Due to the southerly location the snowmelt appears and disappears earlier than in the rest of Europe and the season usually runs from mid to late March to late April, depending on the amount of snow and the pace of the melt.
 This makes Corsica a popular Easter getaway for many of Europe’s kayakers.
 Kayak Session magazine run a kayak festival, based on the banks of the Tavignano every year.
 The festival provides a great way to meet kayakers from around the globe and get information on which rivers to run.
 Kayak Session magazine also produced a video guide which is very useful for planning which rivers to paddle.
 A word of warning, the rivers are harder than they look!